geoflows/D-Claw/README.md

 export CLAW=/path/to/D-Claw
 ```

-Note: if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), you might want to use, for example, the [environment modules](http://modules.sourceforge.net/) package, which can dynamically set or change your environment under a given shell to ensure that you have a compatible set of paths/versions of software (*eg.*, $PATH, $CLAW, $PYTHONPATH, $MATLABPATH).
+NOTE/WARNING: if you are using multiple versions of Clawpack (*eg.,* Clawpack 5.x or GeoClaw and D-Claw), it is advisable to stay mindful that $CLAW is set correctly each time, particularly if you are developing/testing code.
+(For instance, is easy to inadvertently think that make is compiling your changes when it is not, because it is checking a static library for dependency changes to your executable.)
+Packages such as the [environment modules](http://modules.sourceforge.net/) package, which can dynamically set or change your environment under a given shell to ensure that you have a compatible set of paths/versions of software (*eg.*, $PATH, $CLAW, $PYTHONPATH, $MATLABPATH), are very useful.

 #### python
-To use the python set-up scripts that come with D-Claw, you should include $CLAW/python/ in your $PYTHONPATH:
+In order to use the python set-up scripts that come with D-Claw, you should include $CLAW/python/ in your $PYTHONPATH:
 ```
 export PYTHONPATH=$CLAW/python:$PYTHONPATH
 ```
-You can also then import some tools from the D-Claw python folder if you find them useful:
+You can also then import some auxiliary tools from the D-Claw python folder if you find them useful:
 ```
 python> import dclaw
 python> import dclaw.topotools as dt
 ```
-The current version of D-Claw is compatible with python v2.x.
+NOTE: The current version of D-Claw is compatible with python v2.x.
 If you prefer python version v3.x, see below about developing and contributing to D-Claw.

 #### matlab
 If you are going to use matlab plotting with D-Claw, your $MATLABPATH should include $CLAW/matlabgeo, above but in addition to $CLAW/matlab: